 In 2017, primary school teachers in the Netherlands went on a one-hour strike to protest the wage gap between primary and secondary teachers in the Netherlands, with the difference estimated at around 7–21 percent less.

 Primary school teachers in the Netherlands can expect to earn a starting monthly salary of around EUR 2,900 including bonuses (before Dutch taxes), rising to monthly maximum of some EUR 5,300.
 For secondary schools teachers in the Netherlands the equivalent wages are approximately EUR 3,100 and EUR 6,300.
 The government announced, however, that there was currently no budget to cover the education wage gap, which could result in further strikes.
 There are around 7,000 primary schools in the Netherlands.

 Educaide is the International Education Solution House, advising all stakeholders in a wide range of issues pertaining to international and bilingual education in the Netherlands.

-They have also helped place a number teachers in international and bilingual schools.
+They also assist teachers finding jobs at international and bilingual schools.
 If you are seeking a teaching position, you can also contact Educaide (as outlined above) or view their website for vacancies.

 Educaide / Expatica